Updated: 12/14/2021 | Maui Travel Guide

 - We highly recommend the snorkeling tours at Molokini and Kaanapali beach.
 It’s like the Maui version of Waikiki in Honolulu.

-- Visit the main cultural exchange center.
+- Visit the main cultural exchange center to learn about Hawaiian culture and history.

 - Napili Bay – Park anywhere on the street and access the beach from anywhere.
 Don’t forget to explore the little streets near the resort as well.
 While you’re near Napili, head just north to visit Kapalua Bay beaches.